awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 # Performing an Automated Upgrade<a name="automated-upgrades"></a>

-You can perform an automated upgrade on your Windows Server 2008 R2 and SQL Server 2008 R2 with Service Pack 3 instances on AWS with AWS Systems Manager SSM documents\.
+You can perform an automated upgrade on your Windows Server and SQL Server 2008 R2 with Service Pack 3 instances on AWS with AWS Systems Manager SSM documents\.

 The Systems Manager Automation documents provide two upgrade paths:
-+ Windows Server 2008 R2 to Windows Server 2012 R2 using the SSM document for Automation named [AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html)
++ Using the SSM document for Automation named [AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html) in-place upgrade can be performed from Windows Server 2008 R2, 2012 R2 or 2016 to Windows Server 2012 R2, 2016 or 2019
 + SQL Server 2008 R2 on Windows Server 2012 R2 to SQL Server 2016 using the SSM document for Automation named [AWSEC2\-CloneInstanceAndUpgradeSQLServer](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeSQLServer.html)

 **Topics**